mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_12-setup-an-iot-edge-gateway.md

     If the connection fails, double-check the connection string value in **config.toml**.

+1. To exit the VM shell, enter the following command:

+    ```bash
+    exit
+    ```

+    The connection to the VM should close and the cloud shell prompt should be displayed.

-#### Task 3: Download device cert
+#### Task 3: Download SSL certs from VM to Cloud Shell

-Next, you need to "download" the **MyEdgeDeviceCA** certificate from the **vm-az220-training-gw0001-{your-id}** virtual machine so that it can be used to configure the IoT Edge device enrollment within Azure IoT Hub Device Provisioning Service.
+Next, you need to "download" the **MyEdgeDeviceCA** certificate from the **vm-az220-training-gw0001-{your-id}** virtual machine so that it can be used to encrypt communications between a leaf device and the IoT Edge gateway.

 1. At the Cloud Shell command prompt, to download the **~/lab12** directory from the **vm-az220-training-gw0001-{your-id}** virtual machine to the **Cloud Shell** storage, enter the following commands:

     ```bash
     mkdir lab12
-    scp -r -p <username>@<ipaddress>:~/lab12 .
+    scp -r -p <username>@<FQDN>:~/lab12 .
     ```

-    > **Note**: Replace the **<username>** placeholder with the username of the admin user for the VM, and replace the **<ipaddress>** placeholder with the IP Address for the VM.
+    > **Note**: Replace the **<username>** placeholder with the username of the admin user for the VM, and replace the **<FQDN>** placeholder with the fully qualified domain name for the VM.
 Refer to the command that you used to open the SSH session if needed.
+    > `scp -r -p vmadmin@vm-az220-training-edge0001-dm080321.centralus.cloudapp.azure.com:/tmp/lab12 .`

 1. Enter the Admin password for the VM when prompted.

-    Once the command has executed, it will have downloaded a copy of the **~/lab12** directory with the certificate and key files over SSH to the Cloud Shell storage.
+    Once the command has executed, it will have downloaded a copy of the **/tmp/lab12** directory with the certificate and key files over SSH to the Cloud Shell storage.

 1. To verify that the files have been downloaded, enter the following commands: